-Your organisation will provide a pre-defined confidence threshold for each finding.
+A default confidence threshold for each finding will be provided for your organisation.
 For a finding to be considered present in the study, it must therefore have a score greater than this threshold.

-For each finding, the AI model provides:
+For each finding, the Al model provides:

-- a prediction score, and - a 95% confidence interval.
+- · a prediction score, and - a 95% confidence interval.